What legislation they must comply with, how to make a complaint or resolve a dispute with a property agent.

 • they're trading illegally, in breach of their legal obligation to belong to a redress scheme

-If your property agent isn't a member of a redress scheme, there may be other organisations and trade associations that can help you.
+If your letting agent or property manager isn't a member of a redress scheme, there may be other organisations and trade associations that can help you.

 You can:

-If you want to report a property agent, you can:
+If you want to report a letting agent or property manager, you can:

 Contact the housing or environmental health teams of your local authority to report issues around: